Illinois Compiled Statutes

 educational activities, provided that the foreign entity either does not maintain an office in the United States or is the sole source of the service or product.

-Notice of each contract entered into by a public institution of higher education that is related to the procurement of goods and services identified in items (1) through (9) of this subsection shall be published in the Procurement Bulletin within 14 calendar days after contract execution.
+Notice of each contract with an annual value of more than $100,000 entered into by a public institution of higher education that is related to the procurement of goods and services identified in items (1) through (11) of this subsection shall be published in the Procurement Bulletin within 14 calendar days after contract execution.
 The Chief Procurement Officer shall prescribe the form and content of the notice.
 Each public institution of higher education shall provide the Chief Procurement Officer, on a monthly basis, in the form and content prescribed by the Chief Procurement Officer, a report of contracts that are related to the procurement of goods and services identified in this subsection.
 At a minimum, this report shall include the name of the contractor, a description of the supply or service provided, the total amount of the contract, the term of the contract, and the exception to the Code utilized.
 A copy of any or all of these contracts shall be made available to the Chief Procurement Officer immediately upon request.
 The Chief Procurement Officer shall submit a report to the Governor and General Assembly no later than November 1 of each year that shall include, at a minimum, an annual summary of the monthly information reported to the Chief Procurement Officer.

 (c) Procurements made by or on behalf of public institutions of higher education for the fulfillment of a grant shall be made in accordance with the requirements of this Code to the extent practical.